Sawuare/misk/README.txt

   README.txt
     This file.

-For a one-line description of every program, execute this command line:
+For a one-line description of every program and module, execute this command line:

   awk "FNR==2;FNR==3{nextfile}" doc/*